-- Our Athena SWAN accreditation provides the institute with a clear framework to recognise equality of opportunity for all. - Our continued and on-going commitment to the principles of the Athena SWAN Charter shows our determination to address unequal gender representation across academic disciplines and across professional and support functions. - Through newly defined Institute and emerging HR strategies and structures we will continue to take positive action to address any gender imbalance at the more senior levels of the institute with newly created committees, positive recruitment processes, talent reviews, mentoring, promotion processes which all support career progression in every way that is possible. - Our pay mechanisms and review processes are currently under review and will help us to achieve, as far as possible, that women and men are paid equally for work of equal value as well as creating an open and transparent pay policy that is agreed with a range of internal and external stakeholders.
+- Our continued and on-going commitment to the principles of the Athena SWAN Charter shows our determination to address unequal gender representation across academic disciplines and across professional and support functions. - Through newly defined Institute and emerging HR strategies we will continue to take positive action to address any gender imbalance at the more senior levels of the institute with increased focus on leadership development, mentoring and promoting diversity in all areas of the institute. - Our pay mechanisms and processes are currently under review and will help us to achieve, as far as possible, that women and men are paid equally for work of equal value as well as creating an open and transparent pay policy that is agreed with a range of internal and external stakeholders.